Best Marine Electronics for Small Boats in 2026

 Cons:

-- 4.3-inch screen feels small if you’re used to larger units
+- 4.3-inch screen is small if you’re running fast or want to read detail at a glance

 Lowrance HOOK Reveal 5